broccolijs/broccolijs.github.io/src/docs/about.md

 ## Thinking in Broccoli

-Broccoli at its heart is very simple, it handles managing the file-system state, and simply takes input files and passes them as inputs to plugins, and takes the output from each plugin and passes it as an input to the next one.
-The order in which these operations happen is determined by the build file, that you're going to learn how to create.
+Broccoli at its heart is very simple.
+It's really just a set of connected file transformations, performed by plugins, that manipulate files from one or multiple inputs, into a single output.
+Each plugin is responsible for processing files passed to it in input directories, and writing files to its output directory.

-Under the hood, Broccoli requires only a single input directory, and and output directory.
-If any plugins are used in between the input directory and the output directory, Broccoli will create directories for each plugin to write their output to, and provide those output directories as input(s) to other plugins.
+Broccoli handles managing the file-system state, and simply takes input files and passes them as inputs to plugins, and takes the output from each plugin and passes it as an input to the next one.
+The order in which these operations happen is determined by the build file, a `Brocfile.js` that you're going to learn how to create.

 You can think of Broccoli much like a simple programming language, where the output of a function can be passed as the input(s) to another function.